Sheldon2016/COVID19Motif/data/README.md

 # Datasets for Covid-19 Knowledge Graph
-This repository contains codes and datasets for Covid-19 Knowledge Graph, which can be integrated from different data sources and domains.
+The Covid-19 Knowledge Graph is integrated from different data sources and domains, which are described in this page.
 ## Neo4j Datasets
 The datasets are maintaiend by groups like neo4j.
 The datasets are mainly from publications and case statistics.
 * [url](http://www.odbms.org/2020/03/we-build-a-knowledge-graph-on-covid-19/)